miheretab/multiple-file-upload/README.md

 ]);
 ```

-store max file size in .env FILE_MAX_SIZE_MB, by default it is 1MB
+store these variables in .env
+FILE_MAX_SIZE_MB=1, by default it is 1MB
+PROJECT_MODEL_NAME=Projects, by default it is Projects